monica-aws/aws-dms-with-lob/README.md

 -----------

-A step by step working sample on how to migrate a table containing LOB columns using AWS Database Migration Service (AWS DMS), from a PostgreSQL database running on an AWS EC2 instance, to an AWS RDS PostgreSQL database.
+A step by step working sample on how to migrate a table containing LOB columns using AWS Database Migration Service (AWS DMS).

-Main steps are:

-1. Set Up the Source Database
-2. Set Up the Target Database
-3. Set Up AWS DMS

 It assumes you are familiar with:
 -	AWS Management Console